Azure/azure-rest-api-specs/specification/databoxedge/resource-manager/readme.md

 ### Basic Information
-These are the global settings for the DataBox API.
+These are the global settings for the DataBoxEdge API.

 ``` yaml
 openapi-type: arm